 The MSBA is directed at motivated students with strong quantitative backgrounds.
 The proposed MSBA program is structured so that it can be completed in twelve months as a full-time degree program or, to accommodate working professionals, may be extended over a longer period.
 Regardless of the speed of program completion, the capstone project course must be completed during the final quarter.
 The individual comprehensive exam takes place at the completion of MSBA 454.

 While not required, students may do an internship during the summer.
 Students without work experience in a business analytics related position will be strongly encouraged to do an internship with placement assistance from Rady School’s Career Connections Office.

 The MSBA is a fifty-unit, STEM-designated program.
-The curriculum consists of four four-unit core courses, two one-unit core courses, and thirty-two units from a set of elective courses.
+The curriculum consists of five four-unit core courses, two one-unit core courses, and twenty-eight units from a set of elective courses.
 Each student must successfully pass a comprehensive examination.
 This examination includes (1) a formal presentation of the capstone project, (2) a project report, and (3) an individual oral examination.
 The capstone project will require students to solve a business problem for a real-world client and document their work in a project report.